cdotyone/mochaui/Docs/Core/Update.md

 	 updateOptions - (object)

 	 updateOptions:
-	 element - The parent window or panel. childElement - The child element of the window or panel receiving the content. method - ('get', or 'post') The way data is transmitted. data - (hash) Data to be transmitted content - (string or element) An html loadMethod option.
+	 element - The parent window, panel, or element. method - ('get', or 'post') The way data is transmitted. data - (hash) Data to be transmitted content - (string or element) An html loadMethod option.